LinkedSoftwareDependencies/Article-System-Components/content/system.md

 </figure>

 The `ModuleStateBuilder` is a class that is responsible for scanning the current JavaScript project and its dependencies.
-The main objective of this class is to build a `IModuleState`, that contains information such as the paths to available components and dependencies.
+The main objective of this class is to build an `IModuleState`, that contains information such as the paths to available components and dependencies.

 `ComponentRegistry` and `ConfigRegistry` are classes that are exposed via a callback to invokers of `ComponentsManager.build()`.
 These classes respectively enable modules and configurations to be registered,